Skip to main content

 • The "pydeephaven_ticking" package depends on Deephaven’s C++ client code via Cython.
 We build and test "pydeephaven_ticking" wheels for Linux x86_64 using manylinux2014 tools, and these also get uploaded to PyPi on every release.
 At this time, we do not support building "pydeephaven_ticking" for platforms other than Linux (e.g., Windows or MacOS).
 We do not build or test ourselves "pydeephaven_ticking" on Linux arm.

 • We do not build binary packages for our C++ client, but we do provide instructions for building it from source.
 The code is regularly tested on Ubuntu 22.04 x86_64, and basic smoke tests are run for RHEL 8 x86_64 and Fedora 38 x86_64.
-At this time we do not support building our C++ client for platforms other than Linux (e.g., Windows or MacOS).
-Stay tuned for Windows support, as we expect to make it available in the future.
+At this time we do not support building our C++ client for platforms other than Linux and Windows (e.g., MacOS).

 • We do not build packages for our R client or publish it on CRAN, but we do provide instructions for building from source.
 The code is regularly tested on Ubuntu 22.04 x86_64 and R 4.3.1 "Beagle Scouts".
 At this time, we do not support building our R client for platforms other than Linux (e.g., Windows or MacOS).